anukcr7/Draw/README.md

 # Draw
 Draw and Color on your screen!

-You can draw, erase change color of the pencil on your mobile screen, and save you drawings!
+You can draw, erase, change color of the pencil on your mobile screen, and save you drawings!
 I have build this app on Android Studio using Java and XML.

 Snapshot of the app: